 The child is introduced to Arithmetic through the use of concrete materials.
 By working with the specially designed materials, he/she learns the physical quantities and matching abstract symbols.
 The child always works from the concrete to the abstract.
 By working with concrete materials, the child can see and understand the operations of Addition, Multiplication, Subtraction and Division.
 A solid foundation is formed for Algebra and Geometry through working with concrete materials.

 Culture is made up of History, Geography, Science, Botany, Zoology, Music and Art.
 The subjects develop each child’s individual skills, increase their vocabulary and reading skills, increase their knowledge, develop their physical skills, satisfy their senses, teach them changes and life cycles in life and nature, and teach them ecology and aspects of different cultures.
 Culture helps the child understand where he is in the world and the important contribution he has to offer.
 Exercises include the Sandpaper Globe, the Jigsaw Map of the Continents, and Sandpaper Land forms.

-These courses run for a period of one year.
+These courses run for a period of one and a half years.